History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

-Emergence of Christianity and Early Christian art Paul Tarsus also referred to as St. Paul, is one of the first renowned evangelists in Christianity who changed his name from Saul.
+Emergence of Christianity and Early Christian art Paul Tarsus also referred to as St. Paul, was one of the first renowned evangelists in Christianity to change his name from Saul.
 Paul Tarsus is depicted as a Christian persecutor who later transforms after an encounter with God.
 Paul possesses good knowledge after going through a Hebrew and Greek education system, making him suitable for his role in Christianity.
 Paul is known

 Read More